codingbbq/codingbbq.github.io/_posts/2019-03-12-Javascript-Interview-Questions.markdown

 ```
 #### My Solution:
 To start with `obj.func()` is being called.
 However there is a self executing function inside `func` function.
-If I have to think through, looks like self executing functions will be called first followed by the console.log insed the func function.
+If I have to think through, looks like self executing functions will be called first followed by the console.log instead of the `func` function.
 It could even be otherwise.
 Also, it looks like assigning `this` to `self` is just to confuse.
 So the answer according to me should be

 ```
 "inner func : this.foo= bar"